axelpey/axelpey.github.io/_pages/about.md

 - How can we fight them in a practical way ?
 - How can we incite online users to look for quality information without staying in their filter bubble ?

 I am also interested in the impact of social media on society's ability to fight climate change and other major issues.
 Can they be leveraged to increase awareness of these issues?
 Are its effects more negative or positive on the perception of climate-related issues?
-What is the impact of climate activism in its different forms on the perception of the issue on line?
+What is the impact of climate activism in its different forms on the perception of the issue online?

 #### **Practically fighting polarization and misinformation online**